 Afro-Brasil

-For the past three days I have been in Salvador da Bahia, the old colonial capital of Brazil, and the birthplace of the slave and sugar plantation complex that spread across tropical and subtropical America from the sixteenth to the nineteenth centuries.
+October 24, 2009 by mceakinFor the past three days I have been in Salvador da Bahia, the old colonial capital of Brazil, and the birthplace of the slave and sugar plantation complex that spread across tropical and subtropical America from the sixteenth to the nineteenth centuries.
 It was here in Salvador da Bahia de Todos os Santos (The Savior of the Bay of All Saints) that the Portuguese transplanted cane sugar from their tiny island possessions off the African coast (Madeira in particular) in the late sixteenth century and began to transport black Africans to work on the expanding plantations on the Brazilian coast.
 From the 1570s to the 1660s, the northeastern coast of Brazil became the first great sugar plantation of the world driving the rise of the modern transatlantic slave trade, and making sugar a standard part of the diet of the European world.
 After 1650, the Dutch, then the British and the French, all anxious to profit from this lucrative enterprise, constructed their own plantations in the islands of the Caribbean accelerating the Atlantic slave trade.
-Even after the rise of a gold boom in southeastern Brazil in the eighteen century shifted the flow of enslaved Africans to the previously tiny port village of Rio de Janeiro, hundreds of thousands of Africans continued to flow into the sugar plantations of the region around Salvador.Brazil map
+Even after the rise of a gold boom in southeastern Brazil in the eighteen century shifted the flow of enslaved Africans to the previously tiny port village of Rio de Janeiro, hundreds of thousands of Africans continued to flow into the sugar plantations of the region around Salvador.

 As best we can estimate, about 12 million Africans arrived in chains in the Americas from the early 1500s to the 1870s.
 Africans and their descendents eventually could be found working in all the European colonies in the Americas in nearly every sector of the labor force, although the vast majority toiled in the countryside in agriculture.
 About one-third of these Africans (3.5-4 million) came to Brazil, about 40 percent to the Caribbean basin (5 million), and only 6-7 percent into what became the states of the U.S. South (about 750,000).
 All of these societies were built on the sweat and blood of enslaved Africans and their descendents.
 In the cases of Brazil and most of the islands in the Caribbean, the societies had slave majorities, and after emancipation in the nineteenth century, non-white majorities.
 (In what is now the United States, only South Carolina had a black/slave majority for a brief period in the eighteenth century.)
 Nowhere else in Brazil is the imprint of Africa as pronounced and enduring as Salvador.
-According to one traditional Brazilian saying, “If Brazil’s land is American, its façade is European, and its soul is African.”
+According to one traditional Brazilian saying, “If Brazil’s land is American, its façade is European, and its soul is African.”In Salvador, more than 80 percent of the population has African ancestry.
+Whether in the faces of the people, the music, food, or religion, the influence of Africa pervades all of Bahian society and culture.
+Black women wearing the traditional flowing white dresses and turbans sell traditional sweets and fritters (acarajé) on the streets of the old city center.
+Hundreds of terreiros (houses of worship) carry on the centuries of religious rituals and beliefs that are a fusion of African religions and Catholicism known as candomblé.
+The vibrant music scene has produced some of the greatest artists in modern Brazil from the popular music of Caetano Veloso and his sister Maria Bethânia to the samba-reggae of Daniela Mercury and Carlitos Brown.
+Capoeira, a sort of combination of martial arts and dance moves, has developed over centuries in Salvador supposedly from its origins as staged fights between slaves.
+Today, capoeira is practiced nearly everywhere on the globe (including Nashville).

 Each time I come to Salvador I am reminded of the incredible diversity of Brazil.
 Moving down the coast to Southeastern Brazil, a large part of the population has African heritage, but Rio de Janeiro, Espirito Santo, Minas Gerais and São Paulo form a sort of transition zone from the largely black Northeast to the almost entirely white South.
 The three southernmost Brazilian states (Rio Grande do Sul, Santa Catarina, and Paraná) were settled in the late nineteenth and early twentieth centuries by European immigrants and their inhabitants today are more than 80 percent white.
 Northern Brazil and the Center-West region are made up primarily of whites or peoples of mixed European and Indian descent.
 This enormous country is continuum of colors and peoples spread out across an area larger than Europe.
 All across this vast terrain one can find Brazilians of African descent, but it is in Salvador that they are most concentrated and most visible.
 Today, the influence of this epicenter of Afro-Brazil continues to exert enormous influence on music, dance, on all of Brazilian culture.
-Salvador remains the soul of Brazil.map-of-brazil
+Salvador remains the soul of Brazil.

 Nenhum comentário: